graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 Note that, in single-threaded benchmarks, for each State object definition, only *one* instance is created by the benchmark harness.
 So, in essence, the values and fields in a State object are common across all of your benchmark functions.
-The State object definition should be public.
+In general, the State object definition should be public (see the section specific to each given language for more details).

 <a name="7.2.4-blackhole-objects"></a>
 ### 7.2.4 Blackhole objects